eric-sundquist/tick-tock-timer/README.md

 # Tick Tock Timer

 Tick Tock Timer is a library that helps you to easily create a countdown timer in the browser.
+Create a new timer instance and set the time of it.
+The timer can be started, paused and reseted.
+You can also adjust the time of the timer, by adding or removing time, while it is running.
+The timer dispatches events when its state is changed.
+For example on update or when it has expired.

-# Basic usage
+# Basic usage example

 ```javascript
 // TODO need to update this import...